Kotoeihō Hiroki

 Kotoeihō Hiroki (琴栄峰 央起) is a Japanese professional sumo wrestler from Kashiwa, Chiba.
-He wrestles for Sadogatake stable and is the younger brother of fellow stable mate, Kotoshōhō.
+He wrestles for Sadogatake stable and is the younger brother of stablemate Kotoshōhō.

 Career

 Kotoeihō began his sumo career at the age of 5 with the Kashiwa City Junior Sumo Club.
 After participating in the Wanpaku Sumo National Tournament in the fifth and sixth grade he was recruited by the coach of the Saitama Sakae High School sumo club along with his older brother Toshiki (Kotoshoho).
 He began living in the Saitama Sakae High School sumo club dormitory when he entered junior high.
 While attending Saitama Municipal Omiya Nishi Junior High School, he placed second in the Hakuho Cup in his third year and also won the Kanazawa Tournament.
 He joined the Sadogatake stable before he graduated high school, and made his professional debut in the January 2022 tournament.
+He adopted the shikona Kototebakari (琴手計) upon his debut.

 In his first tournament in March 2022, he won all seven bouts and defeated Kotokenryu in a deciding match to win the Jonokuchi division.
 He won all seven bouts in the May tournament before defeating Hanafusa in the deciding match to win the Jonidan division.
 In the July tournament, he was promoted to the Sandanme division, but suffered his first professional loss in his second match, bringing his winning streak to an end after 15 matches.
 After winning his fifth match, he was forced to withdraw from the tournament due to an infection from COVID-19.
 In the September tournament, he recorded six wins and a loss, and was promoted to the Makushita division for the November tournament.

 In the March 2023 tournament, he finished with 3 wins and 4 losses as the 17th ranked rikishi in the west makushita division, his first losing record since his debut.
 He got kachi-koshi in three consecutive tournaments from May to September, and in November, he was promoted to his highest ranking of 5th in the east makushita division.
 He suffered his fourth loss in the fifth match, and ended up with a losing record for his second make-koshi.

+Kotoeihō excites audiences with his high-reaching shiko stomps.
+Pictured here at the 2026 Paris Grand Sumo Exhibition.